The Chinese swear by it.

 Practitioners of Ayurvedic medicine have used it as a body detoxification technique since forever.

-her drinking a freshly boiled cup of water in the evening when I was a kid, but never really questioned it, other than thinking it was a bit weird and flavourless.
+My grandmother always used to do it before going bed.
+I remember seeing her drinking a freshly boiled cup of water in the evening when I was a kid, but never really questioned it, other than thinking it was a bit weird and quite definitely not as tasty as hot chocolate.

 And it wasn’t until I lived in China later in life that I suddenly experienced it again.